Approximations of Geometrically Ergodic Reversible Markov Chains: Proof of and

 \subsection{Outline of the Paper}

-The outline of this paper is as follows.
-Section~\ref{sec-previouswork} reviews previous related work.
-Then Section~\ref{sec-perturbationbounds} contains our main theoretical results and their proofs.
-Proposition~\ref{piepprop} there demonstrates sufficient conditions for the stationary distribution of the perturbed chain to be a member of $L_2(\pi)$, and the resulting $L_2$ bound is strengthened in Proposition~\ref{l2boundprop}.
-Proposition~\ref{l2piprop} shows that the perturbed chain is $L_2(\pi)$-geometrically ergodic, and provides an associated geometric decay rate.
-Theorem~\ref{combinedthm} combines these results to give tight $L_2(\pi)$ bounds.
-Then, in Theorem~\ref{l1l2geomthm}, we provide sufficient conditions for the perturbed chain to also be $L_1$ and $L_2(\pi_\epsilon)$-geometrically ergodic (where $\pi_\epsilon$ is the stationary distribution of the perturbed chain), with the same geometric decay rate from Proposition~\ref{l2piprop}.
-The remainder of Section~\ref{sec-perturbationbounds} establishes the analogues of the main results from \cite{johndrow2015approximations} in our geometrically ergodic context.
+The outline of this paper is as follows. \cref{sec-previouswork} reviews related work.
+Then \cref{sec-perturbationbounds} contains our main theoretical results and their proofs. \cref{combinedthm} therein provides bounds on the distance between stationary distributions, and gives a sufficient condition for the perturbed chain to be geometrically ergodic in $L_2(\pi)$, where $\pi$ is the stationary distribution of the unperturbed chain. \cref{l1l2geomthm} and \cref{l1l2geomthm-rev} give sufficient conditions for the perturbed chain to be geometrically ergodic according to several other variants of the definition of geometric ergodicity (for different metrics and families of initial distributions), and provide quantitative rates when possible.
+The remainder of \cref{sec-perturbationbounds} establishes bounds on autocorrelations, and mean-squared-error for Monte Carlo estimates of expected values computed with the perturbed chain.

-Finally, Section~\ref{sec-noisy} considers Noisy Metropolis-Hastings algorithms.
-It provides sufficient conditions for our results from Section~\ref{sec-perturbationbounds} to hold for this class of algorithms, in terms of bounding the operator norm of the differences (Proposition~\ref{noisyoperatorprop}) and the estimation error bounds (Theorem~\ref{noisyerrorbound}).